 In the fall of Year III, the Program Director holds a workshop to explain the licensing application procedure and advise students of the established test dates for the following year.
 The Program Director also communicates with students during the Terminal Clinical Education Experience (Spring III) to be sure that all students meet the filing deadlines for the July examination.

-Immediately following the University graduation, the DPT program holds a licensure review course.
+In December, the DPT program hosts a licensure review course.
 Attendance is optional.
 More detailed information on the examination, process for filing, the review course, etc. will be communicated during Year I.